-Flow rate data was determined, using a digital flow meter, at the seven tributaries studied in 2016 in May and seven tributaries in September 2016.
-Flow ranged from 0.04 feet/second - 2.3 feet/second in the May sampling and from 0.2 feet/second - 1.8 feet/second in September with Schimke being the fastest in May and McCormick, Glenn and Dunham Creeks being the fastest in September.
-Unlike in 2015, Hanson Creek was flowing at both sampling.
+Flow rate data was determined, using a digital flow meter, at the seven tributaries studied in May and in September 2017.
+Flow ranged from 0.4 feet/second - 1.7 feet/second in the May sampling and from 0.0 feet/second - 0.4 feet/second in September.
+Schimke was the fastest in May and McCormick, being the fastest in September, similar to past years.
 The rates of flow varied from each creek and the basic chemistry varied as well.
-Nutrients coming in from the creeks are a concern as it is a transport from the watershed into Portage Lake.
+Nutrients coming in from the creeks are a concern, as it is a transport from the watershed into Portage Lake.
 Total Phosphorus is graphed below along with flow to see how the flow and TP are connected.

-Graph 18: Tributary Flow Rates -May and September 2013-2016
+Graph 19: Tributary Flow Rates - May and September 2013-2017

 Historically, the graph illustrates that there is a decline in flow rate at the end of the summer versus the beginning of the summer.
-However, in 2015 and 2016, the rates are more consistent throughout the year, with an increase at McCormick Creek two years in a row.
-Typically, higher flows in spring will increase nutrient inputs in the spring and they decrease in the fall; however, if rates don't decrease, inputs are likely to not decrease as well.
+Typically, higher flows in spring will increase nutrient inputs in the spring and they decrease in the fall.
+This is standardly due to snow melt and spring rain.
+Generally speaking, the tributaries had less flow in September 2017 than previous years.

-Graph 19: Tributary Flow Rates and Phosphorus (ug/L) comparisons -May 2016
+Graph 20: Tributary Flow Rates and Phosphorus (ug/L) comparisons -May 2017

 In years past, the graph has illustrated a correlation between flow and TP.
 The greater the flow, the higher the Total Phosphorus.
 (Exceptions: Stream #9 is highly nutrient enriched.).
 This correlation has historically been strong.
-In 2016, the TP concentrations are generally low across all tributaries, showing a smaller correlation.
+In 2016 and 2017, the TP concentrations are generally low across all tributaries, showing a smaller correlation.

-Graph 20: Tributary Flow Rates and Phosphorus (ug/L) comparisons -September 2016
+Graph 21: Tributary Flow Rates and Phosphorus (ug/L) comparisons -September 2017